-To explore the underlying physics of the two cavities, we simplified the entire epitaxy stack to a $4\lambda{\rm C}$ semiconductor cavity with index n_s, a $\lambda_0/4$ SAC layer, and an air region of variable length (index 1), shown in Fig. 2(a).
-The semiconductor cavity was chosen to be $4\lambda{\rm C}$ to have a similar FSR to a realistic design.
+To explore the underlying physics of the two cavities, we simplified the entire epitaxy stack to a $4\lambda_c$ semiconductor cavity with index n_s , a $\lambda_c/4$ SAC layer, and an air region of variable length (index 1), shown in Fig. 2(a).The semiconductor cavity was chosen to be $4\lambda_c$ to have a similar FSR to a realistic design.
 The structure is bounded on both sides by ideal reflectors which have Fresnel coefficients $r_1 = r_3 = 0.999 + 0i$ for all wavelengths.
-Here we consider only three refractive index values for the $\lambda{\rm C}/4$ SAC layer, $n{SAC} = 1$, n{AR} , n_s , representing SCD,
+This eliminates the nonlinearity and discontinuities in the phase of the HCG and DBR reflectors, which allows the resonance lines in Fig. 2 to extend beyond the bandwidth of the real reflectors.
+When the mirrors are replaced with practical structures, the wavelength range will be sampled by the bandwidth of the DBR and the phase spectra of the reflectors will distort the tuning curve near the edges of the tuning range.

 Fig. 2.
 Simplified coupled-cavity transfer-matrix analysis. (a) Illustration of simplified two coupled cavities with a semiconductor-air coupling (SAC) layer in-between.
-The $4\lambda_c$ semiconductor cavity with index ns is shown in blue, the SAC layer with index n{SAC} is shown in green, and the air cavity has an index of 1.
-The reflectors are indicated by dashed lines. (b) Comparison between SCD, EC, and ACD tuning characteristics with $n{SAC} = 1$, n{AR} , n_s respectively.
+The $4\lambda_C$ semiconductor cavity with index n_S is shown in blue, the SAC layer with index n{SAC} is shown in green, and the air cavity has an index of 1.
+The reflectors are indicated by dashed lines. (b) Comparison between SCD, EC, and ACD tuning characteristics with $n{SAC} = 1$, n{AR} , n_S respectively.
 The ACD design has the widest FSR when measured around the center wavelength of 1060 nm. (c) SCD and (d) ACD tuning curves plotted in black against semiconductor cavity modes in blue and air cavity modes in red.
-The circles indicate where the two families of lines cross, which resulted in anti-crossing in the (black) resonance lines of the full structures.
+The circles indicate where the two families of lines cross, which results in anti-crossing in the (black) resonance lines of the full structures.

-EC, and ACD cases, respectively.
-The resonances of the simplified coupled-cavity structure for the three cases are calculated using transfer matrix method by finding the wavelengths with zero round-trip phase for each air cavity length and are plotted as a function of air cavity length, as shown in Fig. 2(b), for all three cases.
+We consider three refractive index values for the $\lambda_C/4$ SAC layer, $n{SAC} = 1$, n{AR} , or n_S , representing SCD, EC, and ACD cases, respectively.
+The resonances of the simplified coupled-cavity structure for the three cases are calculated using the transfer matrix method by finding the wavelengths with zero round-trip phase for each air cavity length and are plotted as a function of air cavity length, as shown in Fig. 2(b), for all three cases.
 The EC case has Fabry-Perot (FP) wavelength linearly dependent on the air cavity length since the entire structure is one cavity.
 However, the SCD and ACD have distinctly different curvatures.
-This behavior is the same as shown in Figure 13 of [6] with a full VCSEL design.
+This behavior is the same as shown in Fig. 13 of [11] with a full VCSEL design.

 To understand the curvatures of the SCD and ACD resonance lines, we examine the two cavities: the air cavity defined by r_1 and r_2 , and the semiconductor cavity defined by r_2 and r_3 .
 The FP resonances for the semiconductor cavity, computed by removing r_1 from the transfer matrix simulation described above and plotted in blue in Figs. 2(c) and 2(d), are horizontal lines since they do not depend on the air cavity length.
-The FP resonances for the air cavity between r_1 and r_2 , computed by removing r_3 from the simulation and plotted in red in Figs. 2(c) and 2(d), are linearly proportional to the air cavity length.
+The FP resonances for the air cavity between r_1 and r_2 , computed by removing r_3 from the simulation and plotted in Figs. 2(c) and 2(d), are linearly proportional to the air cavity length.
 Coupling between the semiconductor cavity and air cavity occurs when the two families of lines intersect each other, marked with circles on Figs. 2(c) and 2(d).
 The FP resonances of the full structure follows these two families of lines but avoid the crossings as shown by the black curved traces.